Actindo-AG/Documentation/Core1Platform/UsingCore1/03_GeneralUIFunctions.md

 ## Check notifications

-Notifications are information on active jobs and other actions that has been done on the *Actindo Core1 Platform*, for example downloads, imports, postings, and much more.
+Notifications are information on active jobs and other actions that have been done on the *Actindo Core1 Platform*, for example downloads, imports, postings, and much more.
 If warning or error notifications are available, a yellow or a red dot is added to the notifications button.
 The notifications are mainly relevant for system administrators and developers.
 It is especially helpful in a testing phase.

 #### Prerequisites

-- You are logged in to the *Actindo Core1 Platform*.
+You are logged in to the *Actindo Core1 Platform*.

 #### Procedure